aibolem/vexflow-wiki-vexchords/The-VexFlow-Tutorial.md

 ## Step 3: All About Modifiers

 A modifier is an element that is attached to a note.
-Modifiers typically inherit from the `VF.Modifier` base class, e.g., `VF.Accidental` representing accidentals, `VF.Vibrato` for vibratos, `VF.Annotation` for annotations , etc.
+Modifiers typically inherit from the `VF.Modifier` base class, e.g. `VF.Accidental` representing accidentals, `VF.Vibrato` for vibratos, `VF.Annotation` for annotations, etc.

-Modifiers are self-positioning -- they intelligently juxtapose themselves alongside other modifiers and notes based on standard music notation rules.
+Modifiers are self-positioning – they intelligently juxtapose themselves alongside other modifiers and notes based on standard music notation rules.

 Let's add some accidentals and dots. [ [run](https://jsfiddle.net/1tqmkeft/9/) ]